Micah-Shallom/Deploying_a_LEMP_Stack_Application_on_AWS_Cloud/project.md

 **Enable TCP port 80**
 ![](./img/8.security_grouprule_set.png)

-When we put insert our public IP address on our browser, the nginx default webpage shows up showing that the webserver block is now visible from the internet via the port 80 which we opened.
+When we insert our public IP address on our browser, the nginx default webpage shows up showing that the webserver block is now visible from the internet via the port 80 which was opened.

 ![nginx_success](./img/9.publicip_connect_success.png)

 ## Installing MySQL

 We have succeeded in setting up our nginx webserver and ensured its accessible over the internet.
-Next is to install mySQL which is relational database management server to help us store data and manage content on our web application.
+Next is to install mySQL which is a relational database management server to help store data and manage content on our web application.

 Run `sudo apt install mysql-server`